Shop at Home Network

-The Shop at Home Network (also called Shop at Home, Shop at Home TVand SATH) was a television network in the United States, owned and operated by the E. W. Scripps Company from 2002 to 2006, then by Jewelry Television.
+The Shop at Home Network (also called Shop at Home, Shop at Home TV and SATH) was a television network in the United States, owned and operated by the E. W. Scripps Company from 2002 to 2006, then by Jewelry Television.
 It primarily aired home shopping programming.
 During Scripps' ownership, some shows simulcast on sister channels (such as Food Network).

 History

 Shop At Home (SATH (Shop At The Home) stock symbol) was started by Joe Overholt in the middle 1980s.
 Located in a strip mall just off of Interstate 40 in Newport, Tennessee, the original programs were taped in segments and mailed to head-end origination studios to be played when time was available on satellite.
 The low budget production was aired over unused satellite transponders to an audience who had large satellite dishes installed at their houses.
 It soon became apparent that these inconsistent excursions would not make a shopping channel successful.
 After pulling together some very limited funding from a few East Tennessee businesspeople, SAH began the search for affordable satellite distribution time.